 - Bring pineapple juice, water, jalapeno, garlic and salt to a boil.
 Add in rice and lower to simmer.
 Cover and simmer for 50 minutes, or until rice is tender and absorbed.

-- Stir in zest and juice of lime and chopped cilantro.
+- Remove jalapeno.
+Stir in zest and juice of the lime, fresh pineapple, and chopped cilantro.
+Serve immediately.

 - The addition of fresh pineapple in this lime brown rice is incredible, but you can certainly leave it out.